pagespeed-pro/lazy/README.md

 - 100% JSON controlled.
 - tiny: the `$z()` version is merely 300 bytes in size.
-- Support for old browsers with 0% performance hit for modern browsers.
+- support for old browsers with a 0% performance hit for modern browsers.

 ### Advanced control of `IntersectionObserver`